 These guitars are mainly used in concerts to avoid having to change guitars during the show.

 Also pay attention to the type of body you choose.
-Although most electric guitars have a solid soundbox, some have an empty one.
-This adds resonance to the electric guitar’s sound.
+Although most electric guitars have a solid soundbox, some have a hollow body.
+This adds resonance to the electric guitar's sound.

 Up to you to judge which you prefer.